Vascular and Vein Institute of the South

-The team at Vascular and Vein Institute of the South offers customized treatments for DVT.
-They begin by assessing your vascular health and identifying and locating your blood clot.
+We begin by assessing your vascular health and identifying and locating your blood clot.
 Depending on the severity of your condition, they might prescribe medication like blood thinners.

-They also perform procedures to safely break up your clot or prevent it from growing.
+We also perform procedures to safely break up your clot or prevent it from growing.
 If you can’t take blood thinners, you might benefit from having a filter placed in your vena cava — the largest vein in your abdomen — to reduce your risk of a pulmonary embolism.

 Your risk of a pulmonary embolism increases if left untreated.
 A pulmonary embolism occurs when a blood clot in a peripheral nerve loosens and travels through your bloodstream and lodges in your lung, which is a life-threatening condition.